Regime change is legitimate Show more Show less

 Bolivians were asking for government change

 Popular protests took over the streets as soon as the possibility of electoral fraud became common knowledge.
-Over the following weeks, thousands of Bolivians took to the streets in protest, reclaiming their right to free and fair election.
+Over the following weeks, thousands of Bolivians took to the streets in protest, reclaiming their right to a free and fair election.

 Thousands have also taken to the streets in defense of Morales.
 To assume without further evidence that one popular protest simply trumps the other is to truly undermine democratic institutions.
 Just because the group that wanted Morales out happened to include the police force, does not make it a more valid side than those who support Morales.

 Rejecting the premises